htmlarson/wpadmingranter/README.md

 # wpadmingranter
-This single line of code can life inside any theme, allowing you to go back as a user and grant yourself admin permissions in wordpress -- as long as the venerability is there.
+This single line of code can life inside any theme, allowing you to go back as a user and grant yourself admin permissions in wordpress -- as long as the hole is there.

 #How to use